Frequently Asked Questions

 3. Is an AA degree in Languages only useful if I want to become a language teacher?

 Whatever your career choice, your credentials will be enhanced by knowledge of another language.
 Many businesses are international, with offices in multiple locations.
-Even careers that are focused in one location usually deal with people from multiple cultures.
-Whether you are pursuing a career as a lawyer, nurse, social worker, accountant, etc., you will be a more qualified employee with foreign language skills.
+Even careers that are focused on one location usually deal with people from multiple cultures.
+Whether you are pursuing a career as a lawyer, nurse, social worker, accountant, etc., you will be a more qualified employee if you have foreign language skills.
 Another benefit to an AA in Modern Languages is that you can turn your language credits into a minor in that language when you transfer to a senior college, where you can pursue a BA in any field.

 4. Will I be able to make a living with a Modern Languages degree?